AlibabaCloudDocs/domain/intl.en-US/Domain name management/Change domain information/Transfer domain name ownership.md

     ![Transfer 4](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1448017951/p76545.png)

 3. On the **Info Modification** tab, enter the domain names for which you want to transfer the ownership.
-Select **Registrant Info** and a registrant profile that has passed real-name verification.
+Select **Registrant Info** and a registrant profile that has passed the real-name verification.

 4. Click Get Verification Code to obtain a verification code and enter the obtained code in the **Email Verification Code** field to complete email-based verification.